 Optional: For Comment, enter a comment about the hosted zone.

-On the Hosted Zones page, double-click the row for the hosted zone in which you want to create alias resource record sets.
+On the Hosted Zones page, choose the name of the hosted zone in which you want to create resource record sets.

 Click Create Record Set.